AudreyGermain/Game-Recommendation-System/README.md

 [//]: # (Reformat with purchase/play columns)
 The third dataset is a list we split out the purchase/play column into two columns.
 Because The raw 'purchase' row records 1 hour, Clearly this doesn't make any sense so we remove it during the process of splitting the column and calculate the correct 'play' hours.

-[//]: # (Histogram 1: all users: play + purchase)
-Then we count the number of users for each games, and output a histograph to make the data visualization.

 | index |                                       game  |  user|       hrs|
 | :---: | :------------------------------------------ | ---: | -------: |
 |  1336 |                                       Dota 2|   484|  981684.6|